davidsbatista/davidsbatista.net/_posts/2018-12-06-Word_Embeddings.md

 But it's also possible to go one level below and build a character-level language model.
 [Andrej Karpathy blog post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) about char-level language model shows some interesting examples.

-This is short a very short intro on language models, but they are the backbone of the upcoming techniques/papers that complete this blog post.
+This is a very short, quick and dirty introduction on language models, but they are the backbone of the upcoming techniques/papers that complete this blog post.

 ---